Heyter/gbins/README.txt

-Credits: The people appearing in the SVN history and...
+Credits/Copyright: The people appearing in the SVN history and...
 	Middle finger to Garry for making us do this in the first hand Big thanks to danielga for lua_shared dumping help Blackawps for backwars_headers